milliesaxe/milliesaxe/README.md

 - Yumeshipper , and fictkin
 - discord is - milliesaxe
 - ~~petplayer (not in a problematic way~~
+- im a pet regressor (i shift into a wolf headspace). this helps me calm down while splitting !! ;p
 - furry
 - im __MEXICAN , AMERICAN__
 - Ask for socials , but 90% of them are milliesaxe of some sort